 We are a clinical-stage biotechnology company focused on developing treatments for patients suffering from complex rare diseases using our novel cell penetrating peptide technology platform.
-Our lead product candidate, CTI-1601, is a subcutaneously administered, recombinant fusion protein intended to deliver human frataxin ("FXN"), an essential protein, to the mitochondria of patients with Friedreich's Ataxia.
-Friedreich's Ataxia is a rare, progressive and fatal disease in which patients are unable to produce enough FXN due to a genetic abnormality.
-There is currently no effective therapy for Friedreich's Ataxia.
-CTI-1601 is currently being evaluated in Phase 1 clinical trials in patients with Friedreich's Ataxia.
-We have received orphan drug status, fast track designation and rare pediatric disease designation, from the U.S. Food and Drug Administration (the "FDA"), for CTI-1601.
-In addition, we received orphan drug designation for CTI-1601 from the European Commission.
+Our lead product candidate, CTI-1601, is a subcutaneously administered, recombinant fusion protein intended to deliver human frataxin ("FXN"), an essential protein, to the mitochondria of patients with Friedreich's ataxia (FA).
+Friedreich's ataxia is a rare, progressive, and fatal disease in which patients are unable to produce enough FXN due to a genetic abnormality.
+There is currently no effective therapy for Friedreich's ataxia.

+We have received orphan drug designation, fast track designation and rare pediatric disease designation, from the U.S. Food and Drug Administration (the FDA), for CTI-1601.
+In addition, we received orphan drug designation for CTI-1601 from the European Commission and Priority Medicines (PRIME) designation from the European Medicines Agency (EMA).
 The receipt of such designations or positive opinions may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA or EMA procedures and does not assure ultimate approval by the FDA or EMA.